 How long can you freeze eggs?

-So, now that you know you can freeze eggs.
-You might wonder, how LONG can you freeze eggs?
+You might wonder, how LONG they’ll last?
 The general timeframe for best use is 6 – 12 months.

 However, when any food is frozen properly, and stored under proper conditions, they should technically stay good indefinitely.
 Their quality could decrease – things like freezer burn or changes in texture.